 Before you go to Russia, find out where you would like to go and for how long.
 Then find yourself a reputable travel agent and get started on getting a Russian visa.
-This is the most important – and often, most daunting – step to visiting Russia and thus it’s crucial to get it over with as soon as possible.
+This is the most important, and often, the most daunting step to visiting Russia and thus it’s crucial to get it over with as soon as possible.
 Once you have your visa application in process (it’s really not that scary), you can go ahead with all your other travel planning.

 By Air: You can fly to Moscow and St. Petersburg from most major airports.
 Getting to other Russian cities is not always as easy; however, even if there isn’t a direct flight from your closest airport (like, for example, to Murmansk), you can usually fly to Moscow and from there take a connecting flight.
 If you are going to do this, however, don’t forget to check the airports you are flying from – getting from one to another in Moscow can be difficult.

 Hint: If you are going to be traveling through Europe anyway, don’t forget to check out small local airlines such as Germanwings and Rossiya Airlines, which sometimes have very cheap flights to Russia.
 You can also consider the following options if you are on a budget...

 By Train: Two trains (one day train and one overnight) run from Vilnius, Lithuania to St. Petersburg.
 You can also catch a train to St. Petersburg from Helsinki, Finland.
 You can get to Moscow by train from Riga, Latvia.

 Within Russia, you can (and should, unless you’re very tight on time) travel anywhere by train.
 If you’re going to Siberia in the east, you may even have no other choice, as flights can be rare and prohibitively expensive.

 By Bus: From Riga (Latvia), you can take a cheap bus to St. Petersburg.
 It takes about 11 hours.